DauQuangThanh/our-personas/README.md

 For detailed step-by-step instructions, see our [comprehensive guide](./spec-driven.md).

 ## 🤖 Supported AI Agents

+Our Personas supports **multiple AI agents simultaneously**.
+You can select one or more agents during initialization, and the CLI will set up the appropriate command structures for each selected agent.

 | Agent                                                     | Support | Notes                                             |
 |-----------------------------------------------------------|---------|---------------------------------------------------|